symfony/symfony-docs/page_creation.rst

 Create your First Page in Symfony
 =================================

-Creating a new page - whether it's an HTML page or a JSON endpoint - is a two-step process:
+Creating a new page - whether it is an HTML page or a JSON endpoint - is a two-step process:

 #. **Create a route**: A route is the URL (e.g. ``/about``) to your page and